 This luscious one-dish meal and its accompanying photo were contributed by Ellen Kanner.
 Serve with black beans and a green salad for a hearty winter meal. more→

-I’ve long enjoyed making and serving bread puddings, which offer a great way to use up the last few pieces of bread in a loaf and vegetables that are getting a bit tired.
-This is sort of a cousin to baked stuffings, but with more emphasis on the vegetables than the bread.
+Vegetable bread pudding provides a tasty way to use up the last few pieces of bread in a loaf and vegetables that are getting a bit tired.
+It’s a sort of a cousin to baked stuffings, but with more emphasis on the vegetables than the bread.
 For a gluten-free version, simply make this using gluten-free bread.
 However, this works best with a really sturdy crusty bread.
 Using a softer bread can make this come out mushy. more→